RC1242RC/RC1242RC.github.io/content/en/documentation/code/main/Files/multinest_8hpp.md

    namespace MultiNest
    {

-      typedef Gambit::Scanner::like_ptr scanPtr;
+      /// Typedef for the ScannerBit pointer to the external loglikelihood function typedef Gambit::Scanner::like_ptr scanPtr;

-      using Gambit::Scanner::printer_interface;
+      /// Bring printer_interface and printer names into this scope using Gambit::Scanner::printer_interface;
       using Gambit::Scanner::printer;

-      class LogLikeWrapper
+      /// Class to connect multinest log-likelihood function and ScannerBit likelihood function class LogLikeWrapper
       {
          private:
-            scanPtr boundLogLike;
+            /// Scanner pointer (points to the ScannerBit provided log-likelihood function) scanPtr boundLogLike;

+            /// Reference to a printer_interface object
             printer_interface& boundPrinter;

-            bool dumper_runonce;
+            /// Variable to indicate whether the dumper function has been run at least once bool dumper_runonce;

          public:
+            /// Constructor
             LogLikeWrapper(scanPtr, printer_interface&);

-            double LogLike(double*, int, int);
+            /// Main interface function from MultiNest to ScannerBit-supplied loglikelihood function double LogLike(double*, int, int);

-            void dumper(int, int, int, double*, double*, double*, double, double, double);
+            /// Main interface to MultiNest dumper routine void dumper(int, int, int, double*, double*, double*, double, double, double);
       };

+      ///@{ Plain-vanilla C-functions to pass to Multinest for the callbacks
       // Note: we are using the c interface from cwrapper.f90, so the function
       // signature is a little different than in the multinest examples. double callback_loglike(double*, int, int, void*);

       void callback_dumper(int, int, int, double*, double*, double*, double, double, double, void*);
+      ///@}

    } // End Multinest namespace